Oliver C. Dawson: Early life and education

 Dawson was born on September 7, 1910.
-He grew up in Ohio and attended Collinwood High School, where he played several sports.
+He grew up in Ohio and attended Collinwood High School in Cleveland, where he played several sports.
 He played at fullback in football for three seasons, at guard in basketball as a starter for three years, and participated in several track and field events.
 He led his basketball teams to undefeated records in all three seasons and in track and field set a state record in the 440-yard dash.
 Dawson also participated in 100-yard dash events as well as the 220.
-He also was a boxer during this time, and once held the heavyweight champion of Cleveland.
+He also was a boxer during this time, and once held the heavyweight championship of Cleveland.

 Dawson later attended John Carroll University, where he played three years of football, two or three years of tennis, and three years of basketball.
 He has been called "perhaps John Carroll's most versatile star athlete of all time."
-Playing fullback in football, he finished with an career average of 5.5 yards-per-carry, and led the team in scoring as a junior and senior.
+Playing fullback in football, he finished with a career average of 5.5 yards-per-carry, and led the team in scoring as a junior and senior.
 Dawson played his last football game in November 1933.

 In basketball, Dawson played guard for the 1931–32, 1932–33, and 1933–34 teams, serving as their team captain in the last.
 As a tennis player, he began with singles before moving on to doubles; while playing singles he ranked number one at the school.
 Dawson was inducted into the John Carroll University Athletic Hall of Fame in 1984, the first African-American ever to earn the honor.